10 Reasons Why You Need Work Experience Before You Graduate

 7. Learn what you don’t like

 You know when you put off an assignment until the night before and then you have to rush through it and it ends up being quite average?
 Now imagine the same thing happening with something really important.
 Say, like, getting a job.
-Picking up experiences while you’re studying lets you put your best foot forward once you’ve graduated and are ready to transition to the real world.
+If you pick up experience, graduate jobs are more likely to come your way as you transition to the real world.
 Just like that assignment, starting early ensures you give yourself the best chance of success.

 9. Grow your professional skills portfolio

 Clashing with a manager can’t be dealt with the same way as fighting with your parents.
 Tantrums are not respected in the workplace, and are probably not tolerated at many places either.
-Instead you’ll need a bit of tact and grace.
-Exposing yourself to various work experiences can give you the time and opportunity to develop these professional skills.
+Instead, you’ll need a bit of tact and grace.
+Exposing yourself to various kinds of work experience can give you the time and opportunity to develop these professional skills.
 Those shifts you did as a telemarketer or a retail assistant?
 Perfect chances to brush up on holding your tongue and being polite.

 10. Find role models